 Pardot Limitations and Best Practices:

-Typical use cases beyond content scoring include email asset management.
+Typical use cases include email asset management.
 It can be used for workflow around email creation.
 Pardot does provide the ability to pull the iframe into Kapost for Kapost users to view and collaborate.
 You cannot edit a Pardot email within Kapost or publish it.
 This must be done from within Pardot.

 There is no ability to pull "draft" emails into Kapost, only "sent" emails can be pulled in.